bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 - **copyAsPlainText**: Selection → plain text processing → clipboard → user feedback
 - Consistent error handling with toast notifications
 - Context menu integration with keyboard shortcuts (Ctrl+Shift+C, Ctrl+Alt+C)

+**Dynamic Context Menu Registration:**

+To avoid showing actions that only work in the Markdown editor inside the Rich Text editor, the plugin does not statically declare context menu items.
+Instead it uses `joplin.workspace.filterEditorContextMenu` each time the editor context menu is about to be shown:

+1. Inside the filter callback we perform a lightweight capability probe by attempting a markdown‑only command (`editor.execCommand` with `getCursor`).
+2. If the probe succeeds we treat the active pane as the Markdown editor and append our menu entries if they are not already present (guard prevents duplicates when Joplin reuses the existing array between invocations).
+3. If the probe throws, we assume Rich Text editor and return the menu unchanged (commands stay hidden, preventing user confusion and no‑op toasts).
+4. Keyboard shortcuts are still registered globally (Edit menu items act as fallback) so power users can trigger commands without the context menu when in the correct editor.

+Benefits:

+- Zero clutter in Rich Text editor.
+- No reliance on brittle editor type heuristics—capability probe is future‑proof.
+- Duplicate menu entries avoided via presence check before push.

+Error handling: Any exception during probing is swallowed (treated as Rich Text) to keep the UI responsive.

 ## Technical Implementation Details